 Commercial Activity, Accounting Records, and Revenue Recognition Do Not Align

 HubSpot and Salesforce capture pipeline activity.
-They show deal values, expected close dates, and customer movement through the funnel.
+They show opportunity values, expected close dates, and customer movement through the funnel.
 This information is essential for sales and forecasting, but it does not represent recognized revenue.

 QuickBooks, by contrast, reflects financial transactions.
 It records invoices, payments, and journal entries, providing an accurate view of what has been billed and received.